 The Victorian Government’s Love Food Hate Waste campaign provides some handy planning, shopping, storage and cooking tips to help households avoid food waste.
 To find out more and for delicious recipe ideas for using up leftovers, visit:

 Recipe suggestions for leftover ingredients can also be found using the Do Something!
 Foodwise recipe finder.

-To reduce food waste going to landfill and to benefit your garden and/or pot plants, why not get into composting or worm farming or start using a bokashi bucket?
+Reduce food waste going to landfill to the benefit of your garden and/or pot plants, by composting, worm farming or using a bokashi bucket.

-Composting is a natural process using aerobic decomposition that breaks down food and garden waste into rich organic material and soil conditioners.
+Composting is a natural process where food and garden waste is broken down into rich organic material and soil conditioners, using aerobic decomposition.

+Composting is easy.
 You can compost a large range of food waste and other material types.
 Compost bins can handle much greater volumes than worm farms and are particularly suited to larger households with gardens.
-Compost bins need to be kept on bare earth and the contents need to be turned regularly (e.g. weekly).

-- Compost can improve soil structure and adds nutrients
+- Compost can improve soil structure and add nutrients

 - Compost and mulch help retain moisture in the soil, saving you water

 - Composting can reduce greenhouse gas (including methane) emissions produced by rotting food waste in landfills

 - Composting reduces the cost of waste disposal to the community